hipe/tmx/myterm/doc/issues/002-thoughts-about-the-experimental-architecture.md

-in effort to create an architecture that is as fun as possible to work with while not chaining ourselves to any one image producing backend we experiment with a new sort of implementation for our [br] "reactive model".
+in effort to create an architecture that is as fun as possible to work with while not chaining ourselves to any one image producing backend we experiment with a new sort of implementation for our [ac] "reactive model".

+(EDIT: the below hasn't been updated to fit with [ac]/[ze] and is still in a [br] frame of mind. by #milestone-8 let's rework the language. the underlying ideas will probably still hold.)

 in a typical a [br] application the "models" node is simply a ruby module constant with different "reactive nodes" in it as other